Australian bushfires: Fire threat intensifys as PM Scott Morrison calls up 3000 army reservists

 Thousands have already fled fire-threatened areas in Victoria, and local police reported heavy traffic flows on major roads.

-"If you might be thinking about whether you get out on a particular road close to you, well there's every chance that a fire could hit that particular road and you can't get out," Victoria Emergency Services Commissioner Andrew Crisp said.
+"If you might be thinking about whether you get out on a particular road close to you, well there's every chance that a fire could hit that particular road and you can't get out," Crisp said.

 - AP